 So, how do you build support?

-administration or boardis more likely to support your cause if they see that the parents support you, if they see improvement in the students’ lives, if they understand how the future goals will affect the school and if the ensemble gains a positive reputation for their school.
+administration or boardis more likely to support your cause if they see that the parents support you, if they see improvement in the students’ lives, if they understand how the future goals will affect the school, and if the ensemble gains a positive reputation for their school.

 communityis willing to support you based on your reputation and word-of-mouth.

 A good press kit meets all of the needs for support:

-reputation(community, parents and administration) – Not only are you providing the success stories and credentials in your press kit which reassures the community/parents/administration, but as we’ve already discussed, the media plays a big role in bringing in an audience.
+reputation(community, parents and administration): Not only are you providing the success stories and credentials in your press kit which reassures the community/parents/administration, but as we’ve already discussed, the media plays a big role in bringing in an audience.
 Once you have an audience in attendance, it is easy to build your reputation through word of mouth.
 If your performance was good (which we know it will be!) people will spread the word and help build your reputation for you.
 Plus, with the support of the parents and administration, they will play a significant role in helping you build your reputation in the community as well.

-By providing vital information up front to parents and administration about how the ensemble is transforming the students/ensemble members, they will begin to trust you, support you and ultimately help you build the reputation you need to gain the support of the community.
+By providing vital information up front to parents and administration about how the ensemble is transforming the students/ensemble members, they will begin to trust you, support you, and ultimately help you build the reputation you need to gain the support of the community.

-Fundraising and Recruiting
+3. Fundraising and Recruiting

 Once you’ve built your reputation from the ground up, fundraising and recruiting are the next logical steps.

+Let’s think about fundraising: What is the first thing you do when you are about to donate money to a cause?
+You probably look the organization up online!
 People want to know about the causes they are giving money to.
 If you don’t have a press kit (photos, bios) of your group, people won’t know about the organization they are giving money to.
 By providing them with the information they need to make an informed decision, they are more likely to give you the funds you need to grow your ensemble.

 The same goes for recruiting: Personally, I don’t want to join an ensemble unless I know who they are, what they have done, who the director is and how I can benefit from participating.
 You should provide potential new members with your ensemble’s success stories to entice them to join.
 Once you gain more members, that is just another success story to add to your press kit’s accomplishments!

-Tip:Put your press kit on your website and promote it through any social media channels you may have.
+TIP:Put your press kit on your website and promote it through any social media channels you may have.
 Keep letting people know who you are!

-Required for Traveling Overseas
+4. Required for Traveling Overseas

 If your ensemble is planning to tour overseas, a press kit is not only essential but required in order to book good venues and to get an audience to attend your performances.
-Do you know how many ensemble requests that the Notre Dame’s administrative staff has to sift through in order to book their annual schedule?
-A LOT!
+Do you know how many ensemble requests that the Notre-Dame’s administrative staff has to sift through in order to book their annual schedule?
+A lot!
 If you stand out in the crowd, each music director at every venue will want to have you there.
 If you want to have a shot at getting into the world’s most prestigious venues, your press kit should be in tip-top shape when it reaches the hands of the venue’s music director.

 Once you are “in”, update your press kit with the venue’s name for that extra reputation boost!
 But more importantly, perhaps, is bringing in the audience for your overseas performances.
 It is impossible to promote your concerts to the local residents that have never heard of your organization or ensemble before, unless you provide them with the vital information that your press kit provides.

 Once they know more about your group’s success stories, they may be curious to hear what you can do!
 So before you think about a performance tour, make sure you have your press kit ready to go.
 This will optimize your pick of the venues and help bring in awesome audience numbers for you performances.